SeonkonChoi/meta-bushi/README.md

     tmp/deploy/images/intel-corei7-64/xen-image-minimal-intel-corei7-64.hddimg
     /dev/sda
 ```
-/dev/sdX : The USB stick device to be written on your host desktop.
+**/dev/sdX** : The USB stick device to be written on your host desktop.
-/dev/sda : Whatever a **major device node for rootfs** something like /dev/sda or /dev/mmcblk0 on your target machine.
+**/dev/sda** : Whatever a **major device node for rootfs** something like /dev/sda or /dev/mmcblk0 on your target machine.

 * Note
-It only assume EFI environment.
-It only assume x86_64.
-'xen.efi' is the first EFI app by default.
+It only assume EFI environment and x86_64, and the 'xen.efi' would be the first EFI app by default.